microsoft/IIoT/HOL/IOTHubPiHackathon/README.md

 ### SOFTWARE
 - OPTIONAL if using a laptop.
 [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client.
 You will use PuTTY to SSH into your Raspberry Pi
-- If you are using the Sense HAT Emulator (vs the physical device), you'll need to install VNC viewer on your laptop so that you can remotely view your Raspbian desktop.
+- If you are using the Sense HAT Emulator (vs the physical device) and are emulating in from a laptop, you'll need to install VNC viewer on your laptop so that you can remotely view your Raspbian desktop.
 Download and install RealVNC from (https://www.realvnc.com/download/viewer/)
 - [iothub-explorer](https://github.com/azure/iothub-explorer)

 ### OTHERS